kubernetes/community/contributors/design-proposals/api-machinery/customresource-conversion-webhook.md

 No new caching is planned as part of this work, but the API Server may in the future cache webhook POST responses.

 Most API operations are reads.
 The most common kind of read is a watch.
 All watched objects are cached in memory.
-For CRDs, the cache is per version.
-That is the result of having one [REST store object](https://github.com/kubernetes/kubernetes/blob/3cb771a8662ae7d1f79580e0ea9861fd6ab4ecc0/staging/src/k8s.io/apiextensions-apiserver/pkg/registry/customresource/etcd.go#L72) per version which was an arbitrary design choice but would be required for better caching with webhook conversion.
+For CRDs, the cache is per-version.
+That is the result of having one [REST store object](https://github.com/kubernetes/kubernetes/blob/3cb771a8662ae7d1f79580e0ea9861fd6ab4ecc0/staging/src/k8s.io/apiextensions-apiserver/pkg/registry/customresource/etcd.go#L72) per-version which was an arbitrary design choice but would be required for better caching with webhook conversion.
 In this model, each GVK is cached, regardless of whether some GVKs share storage.
 Thus, watches do not cause conversion.
 So, conversion webhooks will not add overhead to the watch path.
 Watch cache is per api server and eventually consistent.

 Non-watch reads are also cached (if requested resourceVersion is 0 which is true for generated informers by default, but not for calls like `kubectl get ...`, namespace cleanup, etc).
-The cached objects are converted and per version (TODO: fact check).
+The cached objects are converted and per-version (TODO: fact check).
 So, conversion webhooks will not add overhead here too.

 If in the future this proves to be a performance problem, we might need to add caching later.
 The Authorization and Authentication webhooks already use a simple scheme with APIserver-side caching and a single TTL for expiration.
 This has worked fine, so we can repeat this process.
 It does not require Webhook hosts to be aware of the caching.